VREMSoftwareDevelopment/WiFiAnalyzer/README.md

 * Minimum: Jelly Bean (Version 4.1 - API 16)
 * Recommended: Marshmallow (Version 6.0 - API 23)

-### Note for Android OS 6+ Users
-Some users running Android OS 6+ (Marshmallow) have reported that the location service must be enabled for the application to see WiFi networks.
-Marshmallow users may need to turn on the location service, even though WiFiAnalyzer does not explicitly require it.
-This appears to be attributed to Android OS 6+ that requires location service in order to see WiFi networks.
-[Click here](https://github.com/VREMSoftwareDevelopment/WiFiAnalyzer/issues/23) to learn more about it.

 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png" alt="Get it on Google Play" height="80">](https://play.google.com/store/apps/details?id=com.vrem.wifianalyzer)
 [<img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="80">](https://f-droid.org/repository/browse/?fdid=com.vrem.wifianalyzer)
 [<img src="https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/devportal2/res/images/amazon-underground-app-us-white.png" alt="Get it at Amazon Store" height="70">